The Just Come

 “That’s a different matter,” she said.
 “But,” she traced the cut again and to my surprise, a dark substance left from her talon began to seal it, till there was nothing but smooth skin, “at least you can still heal.”

-I blinked several times at my smooth arm processing what this all meant, and what it meant was both a huge relief and a tremendous omen–she could slice me open, stab me, gut me all she could want, but still heal and keep me alive to endure more.
+I blinked several times at my unscathed arm processing what this all meant, and what it meant was both a huge relief and a tremendous omen–she could slice me, stab me, and gut as many times as she wanted, but still heal and keep me alive to endure more.
 Perspiration gathered under my palms.
 My breathing became shallower.

 “That’s right Jason,” she nodded, guessing my thoughts.
 “We can still have plenty of fun here.
 But,” she looked to the side and bit her lip with a regretful shake of her head, “I still like being in a dream better.”

 Before I understood what she implied, her hands clamped around my head and slammed it into the wall.
 There was a loud thud followed with a flash of white and then I was back in that decaying version of my bedroom, laying on my ruined mattress.
 The stench of rot filled my nostrils, making me want to vomit.
-I rolled off it to the floor then got to my feet.
-The sound of footsteps came from my bedroom door.
+I rolled off it onto the floor then got to my feet.
+The sound of footsteps came from my behind me.

 “See?” she asked.
 I turned to see the monster step through the open, rotting door that led to my kitchen.
 “This is much better.”
 She gestured around her